lgarrison/talks/presentations/04_PythonProfiling/slides.md

   py-spy record -F -f speedscope python your_program.py
   # open resulting json file in https://www.speedscope.app
   ```
-- All these profiles are keyed off function name and file name.
-Consider this when naming your functions—does this function name make sense in isolation?
+- All these profiles display function name and file name.
+Consider this when naming your functions—does this name make sense in isolation?
 - Tachyon is likely to become the go-to profiler in Python 3.15.
 Try it now with
   ```bash {lines: false}
   uv run -p 3.15 -m profiling.sampling